 Family Law Newsletters

-There are numerous questions that are raised during divorce proceedings.
+Numerous questions are raised during divorce proceedings.
 Whether the parties are represented by counsel or are representing themselves, numerous issues should be discussed.

-In 2003, the Partial Birth Abortion Ban Act was enacted.
-The Act authorizes fines and/or jail terms of up to two years for any doctor who performs a partial birth abortion.
-A partial birth abortion is defined as an abortion in which the baby is delivered past the baby’s navel outside the body of the mother or after the entire fetal head is outside the body of the mother.
-Most partial birth abortions are performed between 20 and 26 weeks.
+In 2003, the Partial-Birth Abortion Ban Act was enacted.
+The Act authorizes fines and/or jail terms of up to two years for any doctor who performs a partial-birth abortion.
+Partial-birth abortion is defined as an abortion in which the baby is delivered past the baby’s navel outside the body of the mother or after the entire fetal head is outside the body of the mother.
+Most partial-birth abortions are performed between 20 and 26 weeks.

 The purpose of the Indian Child Welfare Act (ICWA) is to preserve and strengthen Native American families and culture.
 The ICWA attempts to accomplish that purpose by creating a legal preference for the placement of Native American children in Native American homes.